naddy29/Finance-Tracker-Python-MiniProject/README.md

 # Finance-Tracker-Python-MiniProject
 Managing personal finances and tracking expenses are essential tasks for individuals and households to maintain financial stability and make informed financial decisions.
  Our project i.e. ”Expense Tracker" is a user-friendly and intuitive software solution designed to simplify expense management and provide insights into spending patterns.
 The project comprises a user interface developed using the Tkinter library in Python.
 It offers multiple features, including expense entry, categorization, and visualization tools.
 Users can input their daily expenses, categorize them under predefined categories, and view a summary of their financial transactions with the specific dates the expense was added on.
-Apart from thta, it includes a graphical representation of their spendings at a glance with the help of pie chart and line graph displayed category-wise and Date-wise respectively.
+Apart from that, it includes a graphical representation of their spendings at a glance with the help of pie chart and line graph displayed category-wise and Date-wise respectively.
 The expenses added by the user will also be saved on their device in the form of a csv file.
 It also includes a feature to track expenses made on behalf of friends or group